teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 ## The Trademark Application Process

-If you have your unique, distinctive mark, and you started using it to sell your product, you are ready to apply for a trademark registration.
+If you have your unique, distinctive mark, and you are already using it to sell your product, then you are ready to apply for a trademark registration.
 First, go to the <a title="USPTO Trademark Application" href="http://www.uspto.gov/teas/teasplus.htm">USPTO's Trademark Application</a> page.
-You should see the impenetrable wall of text pictured below.
+You should see the wall of text pictured below.

 <a href="/images/tm-app/1-pick-teas-plus.png"><img src="/images/tm-app/1-pick-teas-plus.png" class="big-image"></a>

 Pick "TEAS Plus."
-"TEAS" is some trademark Office acronym that doesn't matter.
+TEAS is some trademark Office acronym.
 "TEAS Plus" is the version that saves you $50, but limits your options for describing your goods and services.

 Click continue to be whisked away to a new and different page of convoluted warnings and instructions.